LLNL/lbann/README.md

   LBANN performance will vary on a machine to machine basis.
 Results will also vary, but should not do so significantly.

 ## Running other models
-To run other experiments launch an MPI job using the proper command for your system (srun, mpirun, mpiexec etc), calling the lbann executable found in lbann/build/$YourBuildSys/model_zoo.
+Launch an MPI job using the proper command for your system (srun, mpirun, mpiexec etc), calling the lbann executable found in lbann/build/$YourBuildSys/model_zoo.
 This executable requires three command line arguments.
 These arguments are prototext files specifying the model, optimizer and data reader for the execution.
 The files can be found in lbann/model_zoo/prototext.
 Models can be adjusted by altering these files.
 Example execution:
                    `srun -n2 lbann
                     --model=../model_zoo/prototext/model_mnist_multi.prototext
                     --reader=../model_zoo/prototext/data_reader_mnist.prototext